-In my search for the perfect historical mystery, regular readers of my blog will note that I’ve become an admirer of the work of Paul Doherty.
+In my search for the perfect historical mystery, regular readers of my blog will know that I’m a massive admirer of the work of Paul Doherty.
 Capable of writing clever whodunnits married with a variety of rich, historical backgrounds, often including a locked room or two, he has produced some of my favourite books of recent years.
 As such, I’ve produced this page indexing my reviews of his work.

-As of June 2013, Paul will have released 100 books, almost all of have been, or will be, available as ebooks.
+I’ve lost count of how many books that Paul has released – his one hundredth book, The Last Of Days, was released in 2013 and he’s average about three books every two years since then, and almost all of them are available as ebooks.
 Below are links to his main series.
 The shorter ones have been grouped together as “Other Series” and there are also his standalone novels and his small number of factual historical investigations.

 If you want more information, do check out Paul’s own website.
 It’s been recently updated and contains a fair bit of info and news, including blurbs for all the novels – click on the series titles on this page.
 If you want some quick recommendations, then I’ve put together my own Paul Doherty Top Five list.

 Set during the reign of Edward I, Hugh Corbett (later Sir Hugh Corbett) investigates threats to the King and Country.
 Assisted by Ranulf-atte-Newgate, a felon saved from execution, there are seventeen books in the series to date.
-Paul’s longest running series and it will return in August 2016 with Dark Serpent.
+Paul’s longest running series – after a break of several years after The Mysterium, it returned, with a jump ahead into the reign of Edward II.

 Set during the reign of Richard II (the late 14th century), Brother Athelstan, secretary to the coroner of London and priest to the parish of St Erconwald’s investigates murders and mayhem in this series of ten novels.
 Often (but not always) features an impossible crime.

 Note that these books (up to The Assassin’s Riddle) were published under the pseudonym Paul Harding, but they have been reprinted under the name Paul Doherty as well.
-After a break of many years, the series recommenced with Bloodstone and four books have since followed with more to come.
+After a break of many years, the series recommenced with Bloodstone and, like the Hugh Corbett books, is currently one of Paul’s main series.

 Ancient Egyptian conspiracies and impossible murders, investigated by Amerotke, against a vivid backdrop of a lost culture.
 There are seven books in the series to date, and Paul has mentioned on his website in the past a possible return to the series.
 Note that there is another series set in Ancient Egypt as well.